algarv/Real-Time_Torque_Prediction_for_Adaptive_Exoskeleton_Control/README.md

 ## Protocol preparing for every use with a computer as master

 1. Network
+    1. Router
+        1. Plug in Router
+        2. Go to 192.168.0.1 in internet
+        3. Log in to router is *exoskeleton*
+        3. Go to `Wifi Settings`-> `Wifi Name & Password` and unselected 5 GHz network and click save
+        4. Go to `System Settings` -> `DHCP Reservation`
+            1. Change the IP address of the Raspberry Pi to 192.168.0.2 and this computer to 192.168.0.4
+            2. If this works you can ignore step 2 for Windows and 2 and 3 for Raspberry Pi
+        5.
     1. Windows
         1. Open Settings
         2. For Wifi Connection: Open Wifi